Greece VAT rise hurts as bailout terms start to bite

-ATHENS (Reuters) - To tourists wandering the narrow streets of central Athens, 20 cents on the price of souvlaki - a Greek favorite of grilled meat on a skewer - may not seem much.
+ATHENS, July 20 (Reuters) - To tourists wandering the narrow streets of central Athens, 20 cents on the price of souvlaki - a Greek favourite of grilled meat on a skewer - may not seem much.
 But for waiter Stavros Giokas, Monday’s jump in value-added tax is a big worry.

 The VAT rise, demanded by Greece’s lenders in return for a rescue deal, forced the restaurant where Giokas works to push up the price of souvlaki - wrapped in flatbread with salad and drizzled in tzatziki garlic yogurt - to 2.40 euros ($2.60) from 2.20.